phusion/passenger_apt_automation/README.md

     sudo -u psg_apt_automation -H ./create-dependency-packages -a

+## Creating Phusion Passenger packages

-Then, every time a new Phusion Passenger version is released, run the following command to update the APT repository in `apt/`, as `psg_apt_automation`:
+Upon installing passenger_apt_automation for the first time, and upon the release of a new Phusion Passenger version, run the following command to create packages, as `psg_apt_automation`:

     ./new_release <GIT_URL> <REPO_DIR> <APT_DIR> [REF]